MQM Appeals to US Congress

 The MQM was founded by Hussain in 1984.
 However, the party split into two factions — MQM London run by Hussain and MQM Pakistan headed by Khalid Maqbool Siddiqui.

-Pakistan occupied Balochistan in 1948 and after the country became an Islamic Republic, imposed religious laws and culture which have been alien to the ethnic Baloch.
+Baloch Issue-Pakistan occupied Balochistan in 1948 and after the country became the Islamic Republic, imposed religious laws and culture which have been alien to the ethnic Baloch.

 “This was a flagrant intrusion into the Baloch way of life and a blatant denial of the secular and democratic principles to which the Baloch cling.
 Since the Pakistani government invaded the region, the people of Balochistan have suffered under constant oppression and terror,” Baloch activists said in Geneva.